silvershop/silvershop-shipping/README.md

 `TableShippingMethod` has many `TableShippingRate`, where `TableShppingRate extends RegionRestriction`.
 Table shipping rates also have optional weight, volume, value, and quantity constraint fields.

+`DistanceShippingMethod` has  many `DistanceShippingFare`, and requires the [shop_geocoding](https://github.com/burnbright/silverstripe-shop-geocoding) module to be present.

 ### Region Restrictions

 The `RegionRestriction` class serves as a base class for providing regionalised restrictions.